snowdj/CodingPuzzles-Python/leet/doc/binarytree/Lowest Common Ancestor.md

 - Recursive
 - Return condition: If current node is null, or current node is one of the two given nodes, return current node
 - Recursively look for the position of A and B in the left subtree and right subtree.
-If A and B are in two subtrees, then root is their LCA
+If A and B are in two subtrees, then the root is their LCA

 ## My Solution